What are Dummy Rounds?

 - Chamber check & magazine check.

-What are the best snap caps for dry firing?
+What are the best snap caps and dummy rounds for practicing manipulation drills?

 Dummy rounds are in valuable for practicing your malfunction drills when preparing for the skills test at Front Sight Firearms Training Institute.
 I credit dummy rounds as one of the most useful tools for me to finally get my Distinguished Graduate certificate after practicing for hours using PST action dummy rounds in 45 ACP.